What is dermatomyositis?

 - A scaly scalp and thinned out hair may occur

-- Less commonly there is poikiloderma i.e. the skin is atrophic (pale, thin skin), red (dilated blood vessels) & brown (post-inflammatory pigmentation)
+- Less commonly there is poikiloderma i.e. the skin is atrophic (pale, thin skin), red (dilated blood vessels) and brown (post-inflammatory pigmentation)

 Prominent nail fold capillaries